-- If specialist equipment or consumables are also required these should not be included under the general, non-pay costs, but rather as separate cost items. - These are average costs and are applicable only on a general basis. - Formulae for the calculation of daily and hourly rates are available in the RIA guidelines and should be consulted, where appropriate.
+- If specialist equipment or consumables are also required, these should not be included under the general, non-pay costs, but rather as separate cost items. - These are average costs and are applicable only on a general basis.
+The average cost reflects that staff may be recruited at any point on the pay scale.
+Uncertainty in the average salary cost can be based on the pay scale or can be based on an arbitrary value, such as ±20%. - Formulae for the calculation of daily and hourly rates are available in the Regulatory Impact Analysis guidelines and should be consulted, where appropriate.(9)

-Appendix 3 - Inflating retrospective health costs using the Consumer Price Index
+Appendix 3 How to inflate retrospective health costs using the Consumer Price Index for health

-The most up-to-date costs should be used where possible, however if inflating retrospective costs the CPI for health should be used.
+The most up-to-date costs should be used where possible; however, if inflating retrospective costs, the Consumer Price Index (CPI) for health should be used.